-We are working to deliver improved maternal and neonatal healthcare for women in Malawi.
+We are working to deliver improved maternal, neonatal and child healthcare in Malawi.

 Around one in every ten adults in Malawi lives with HIV.
-This places a significant burden on the many Malawians who care for sick HIV patients, as often they are ill themselves or are looking after children orphaned by the virus.
+This places a significant burden on the many Malawians who care for people living with HIV, as often they are ill themselves or are looking after children orphaned by the virus.

 Our partners are helping to prevent the spread of HIV and delivering effective care and treatment for those living with the virus.